2019 The Citadel Bulldogs football team

-The 2019 The Citadel Bulldogs football team represents The Citadel, The Military College of South Carolina in the 2019 NCAA Division I FCS football season.
-The Bulldogs are led by fourth-year head coach Brent Thompson and play their home games at Johnson Hagood Stadium.
-They are members of the Southern Conference (SoCon).
+The 2019 The Citadel Bulldogs football team represented The Citadel, The Military College of South Carolina in the 2019 NCAA Division I FCS football season.
+The Bulldogs were led by fourth-year head coach Brent Thompson and played their home games at Johnson Hagood Stadium.
+They were members of the Southern Conference (SoCon).

-Previous season

-The Bulldogs finished the 2018 season 5–6, 4–4 in SoCon play to finish in a three-way tie for fifth place.

 Preseason

 Preseason media poll

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Bulldogs were picked to finish in 7th place in both polls.

 Preseason All-SoCon Teams

 The Bulldogs placed six players on the preseason all-SoCon teams.